Jose Trevino Player Props: Yankees vs. Phillies

-Jose Trevino -- 2-for-4 with an RBI in his last game -- will be in action for the New York Yankees against the Philadelphia Phillies, with Matt Strahm on the mound, on April 4 at 7:05 PM ET.
+On Wednesday, Jose Trevino (coming off going 2-for-4 with an RBI) and the New York Yankees play the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:05 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Phillies.
+He strung together two hits (going 2-for-4 with an RBI) in his most recent appearance against the Phillies.

 Jose Trevino Game Info & Props vs. the Phillies